Mindinventory/progressive_time_picker/README.md

 # Key Features

-* supports selection of both or single picker handler.
+* Supports selecting either a single picker handler or both simultaneously.
-* easy customization for decorating a time picker.
+* Provides easy customization options for decorating the time picker.
-* gives feature to show clock numbers in both 12 or 24 hours format and also supports customization for it.
+* Offers the ability to display clock numbers in both 12-hour and 24-hour formats, with full customization support.
+* Allows disabling specific time ranges for more control.

 # Preview